JThanat/Neural-Indexing-EntityNormalization/README.md

 We follow the core approach for using neural similarity for entity normalization describe in our previous work:

   Shobeir Fakhraei, Joel Mathew, and Jose Luis Ambite.
-[NSEEN: Neural Semantic Embedding for Entity Normalization.](https://arxiv.org/abs/1811.07514) European Conference on Machine Learning and Principles and Practice of Knowledge Discovery in Databases (ECML-PKDD-2019),Würzburg, Germany.
+[NSEEN: Neural Semantic Embedding for Entity Normalization.](https://arxiv.org/abs/1811.07514) European Conference on Machine Learning and Principles and Practice of Knowledge Discovery in Databases (ECML-PKDD), Würzburg, Germany, 2019.

 In this repository, we replaced the original BiLSTM with Transformer-based language models.